tahshinshahriar/SLAP_Project/README.md

 The requirements outlined in this README are based on user feedback and are intended for development teams working on the SLAP Interface.

 2. Technologies
-The project is developed with the following stack:
+The project is developed with MERN stack:

-React for UI development
-TypeScript for static typing
-CSS/SCSS for styling
 useContext and cookie-parser for session management and user state
 3. Features
 Administrator Functionality